-As of publication, there are 167,517 confirmed cases of COVID-19, the respiratory disease caused by the novel coronavirus, in 135 countries around the world, with the United States currently confirming more than 3,000 cases.
-On Friday, President Trump declared a national state of emergency in response to this pandemic.
-In response, the Department of Labor issued helpful Q&A guidance for employers seeking to clarify current payroll and leave obligations to employees and offices affected by the coronavirus.
+As of publication, there are more than 240,000+ confirmed cases of COVID-19, the respiratory disease caused by the novel coronavirus, in 135 countries around the world, with the United States currently confirming more than 11,500+ cases.
+On Friday, March 13, 2020, President Trump declared a national state of emergency in response to this pandemic.
+In response, the Department of Labor, CDC, OSHA, and the EEOC have issued helpful guidance for employers seeking to clarify permitted/required office safety measures and leave obligations applicable to employers and offices affected by the coronavirus.